bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/wallets.md

 {% autocrossref %}

-Bitcoin ECDSA public keys represent a point on a particular Elliptic Curve (EC) defined in secp256k1.
-In their traditional uncompressed form, public keys contain an identification byte, a 32-byte X coordinate, and a 32-byte Y coordinate.
-The extremely simplified illustration below shows such a point on the elliptic curve used by Bitcoin, y<sup>2</sup>&nbsp;=&nbsp;x<sup>3</sup>&nbsp;+&nbsp;7, over a field of contiguous numbers.
+Bitcoin ECDSA public key represents a point on a particular Elliptic Curve (EC) defined in secp256k1.
+In its traditional uncompressed form, public key contains an identification byte, a 32-byte X coordinate, and a 32-byte Y coordinate.
+The extremely simplified illustration below shows such a point on the elliptic curve used by Bitcoin, y<sup>2</sup>&nbsp;=&nbsp;x<sup>3</sup>&nbsp;+&nbsp;7, over a field of real numbers.

 ![Point On ECDSA Curve](/img/dev/en-ecdsa-compressed-public-key.svg?{{site.time | date: '%s'}})

-(Secp256k1 actually modulos coordinates by a large prime, which produces a field of non-contiguous integers and a significantly less clear plot, although the principles are the same.)
+(Secp256k1 actually uses coordinates modulo by a large prime, which produces a field of "discontinuous" integers and a significantly less clear plot, although the principles are the same.)

 An almost 50% reduction in public key size can be realized without